MicrosoftDocs/defender-docs/articles/defender-for-cloud/configure-servers-coverage.md

 # Review and modify Defender for Servers settings

-After [deploying the Defender for Servers plan](tutorial-enable-servers-plan.md) in Microsoft Defender for Cloud, you can check which machines are protected by the plan, configure plan settings, and turn plans on and off as needed.
+After [deploying the Defender for Servers plan](tutorial-enable-servers-plan.md) in Microsoft Defender for Cloud, you can check which machines are protected by the plan, and configure plan settings as needed.

 ## Check machine protection